 10. Listen to a Podcast

-You know how I mentioned that I have 2 blogs?
-Well the second one is part blog and part podcast.
+Do you know how I mentioned that I have 2 blogs?
+Well, the second one is part blog and part podcast.
 You can check it out here and give our podcast a listen next time you are looking for something to do instead of watching TV. 🙂

 Podcasts are packed with useful information and you can find shows about tons of different topics, not just personal finance.
 I like to listen to podcasts while I drive, while I cook and wash dishes in the kitchen, and while I fold my laundry.
 It really helps occupy my mind so I’m not focused on some of those more dreadful tasks (AKA the dishes!).

 Can you think of anything else you can do besides watching TV?